What is translational medicine?

 Will this program increase my time to graduation?

 The program is not designed to increase the time to degree, although there are additional time commitments for scholars.
-When current scholars were asked if they felt the certificate requirements would increase their time to degree, they unanimously said no. The 8 graduates of the Program so far have all graduated with their peers.
+When current scholars were asked if they felt the certificate requirements would increase their time to degree, they unanimously said no. The 28 graduates of the Program so far have graduated on average at 4 years and 11 months.

 Does my entire thesis proposal have to be translational in nature to enter this program?